Our work is changing the face of SRM research

 Our approach to capacity-building around SRM was commended in a Nature editorial published in May 2021.
 The editors of Nature described the work of Degrees/SRMGI as a “model for how to promote [international] collaboration”.

-Science journalist Rowan Hooper recommended DECIMALS as an effective way to make SRM research more representative.
+Science journalist Rowan Hooper recommended the DMF (formerly DECIMALS) as an effective way to make SRM research more representative.
 In his 2021 book “How to Spend a Trillion Dollars”, Hooper considers how one might best allocate $1,000,000,000,000 to reduce suffering and encourage human flourishing.
-When considering options for reducing climate risk, he concluded that DECIMALS should receive a fraction of his (sadly imaginary) trillion dollars to expand its SRM capacity-building in the Global South.
+When considering options for reducing climate risk, he concluded that the DMF should receive a fraction of his (sadly imaginary) trillion dollars to expand its SRM capacity-building in the Global South.

-Photo credits on this page: The Degrees Initiative, DECIMALS researchers’ and Degrees volunteers’ personal collections, Yehuda Swed, IASS/Dirk Enters, National Academy of Sciences, Engineering and Medicine, Nature, Rowan Hooper.
+Photo credits on this page: The Degrees Initiative, DMF researchers’ and Degrees volunteers’ personal collections, Yehuda Swed, IASS/Dirk Enters, National Academy of Sciences, Engineering and Medicine, Nature, Rowan Hooper.